← All case studies

 Baseline

 PLC control system of a filling line, written in a proprietary Pascal variant from 2001.
 Developer unreachable, no documentation, proprietary IDE with an expired license.
 No source code — only a binary on a 3.5" floppy disk.
-Quote for a new PLC: €180,000 + 5 months conversion time.
+Replacement options meant long conversion time and significant downtime risk.

 Three new products were planned — without code changes it wasn't feasible.
 The customer's investment plan was at risk.